Skip to content

 See how Clox fits an electrical shop: journeyman and apprentice hours by project, a trailer kiosk with PINs, single-site geofencing, and clean payroll exports.
 This is the fit for your trade, laid out end to end.

 If you would rather just try it on next week's jobs, start a free 14-day trial.
-No card to start, and a 30-day money-back guarantee if it does not fit the way your crew works.
+No card to start, and a 30-day money-back guarantee if it doesn't fit the way your crew works.
 Tag a couple of jobs, put a tablet in the trailer, and see whether Friday gets quieter.

 Time tracking for the trades